Citi / AAdvantage Platinum Select World Elite Mastercard

 - There are no transaction fees for purchases made outside the U.S.

-- There’s a penalty APR of 29.99% that may apply if you make a late payment.
+- There’s a penalty APR of up to 29.99% that may apply if you make a late payment.

 Extras, perks and using points